-Two years into Alibaba’s push into entertainment, its movie arm, Alibaba Pictures, has a growing pipeline of produced and acquired content.
+Two plus years into Alibaba’s push into entertainment, its movie arm, Alibaba Pictures, has a growing pipeline of produced and acquired content.
 It is regularly doing domestic and Hollywood deals in film production, financing and distribution.
 And it is making unconventional moves in cinema software, online videos, ticketing apps and film crowdfunding.

-Putting it together, the game plan for Alibaba Pictures is becoming clear – and it is impressive, despite the company’s recent warning that it may post a net loss of up to 1 billion yuan ($144 million) for 2016.
+Putting it together, the game plan for Alibaba Pictures is becoming clear – and it is impressive.

 Not only is the company laying the groundwork to be a major player in traditional entertainment, it is also using the collision of entertainment and technology to disrupt its industry.
 It is creating a unique and powerful direct connection between entertainment production and rapidly changing Chinese consumers.
 The company is putting in motion a faster and far more sweeping version of what Netflix and Amazon.com have been doing to Hollywood.

 In traditional film distribution, Alibaba Pictures has at first glance been making fairly standard deals, both cross-border and domestically.
 It has about 190 people in its distribution division and it manages or owns over 5,000 theaters in China.
 That makes the company No. 2 in box-office market share and gives it significant influence in the market, especially in regard to the timing of film releases.

 Alibaba Pictures’ cinemas naturally show a mix of the company’s own films and ones from other domestic and foreign studios.
 Cofinancing and equity partnerships can play a role in this, as seen in the company’s investment in Paramount Pictures’ last “Mission Impossible” movie.
 Such partnerships are important because getting to international levels of quality has proved to be more difficult for Chinese studios than expected.